Plan USA

-Plan International USA (Plan) is an international development and humanitarian nonprofit that partners with girls and their communities to fight for girls’ rights and end gender inequality.
+Plan International USA (Plan) is an international development and humanitarian nonprofit organization that partners with girls and their communities to advance children’s rights and equality for girls.
 It is part of Plan International, a global nonprofit federation that works to tackle the root causes of poverty by working with communities, organizations and governments.

 History

 Plan was founded in 1937 by British journalist John Langdon-Davies and refugee worker Eric Muggeridge.
-Originally named "Foster Parents Plan for Children in Spain", its aim was to provide food, accommodation, and education to children whose lives had been disrupted by the Spanish Civil War.
+Originally named "Foster Parents Plan for Children in Spain", it aimed was to provide food, accommodation, and education to children whose lives had been disrupted by the Spanish Civil War.
 During the Second World War, as "Foster Parents Plan for War Children", it worked with displaced children throughout war-torn Europe.
 By the 1970s, it had started working with children throughout Africa, Asia, Latin America, and the Caribbean.